Macrossan Stores Depot Group: History

 The fear of a Japanese invasion of Australia after 1942 brought about a frantically redoubled building effort around Australia to accommodate the increased requirements of Allied troops, equipment and support networks.
 This was a period when conventional design and construction methods were abandoned in favour of those that were more resource and cost efficient.
 It was also a time of experimentation and innovation with timber, the most readily available construction material.

 From 1915 to 1941 steel was the dominant material of choice for large buildings in Australia.
 With the start of conflict in Europe in 1939 Australia began to expand its military infrastructure in preparation for its role in the war.
-Training camps were expanded and established, with new buildings generally taking the form of the "P" series huts, open, gabled-roof timber buildings used for barracks, but which could be adapted for just about any other small-scale use.
+Training camps were expanded and established, with new buildings generally taking the form of the "P" series huts, open, gabled-roof timber buildings used for barracks, which could be adapted for practically any small-scale use.
 Until 1941, however, steel was still used for larger buildings.

-After the Japanese attack on Pearl Harbour, with a Japanese invasion of Australia looming, a massive increase of Australian and other Allied troops (mostly American) and equipment occurred, prompting the need for further infrastructure.
+After the Japanese attack on Pearl Harbor, with a Japanese invasion of Australia looming, a massive increase of Australian and other Allied troops (mostly American) and equipment occurred, prompting the need for further infrastructure.
 Building needs during this period were met by a merger of the Allied Works Council (AWC) and the Works and Services Branch of the Department of the Interior which, by 1943, employed over 4,500 staff.
 Each state also had its own works units, responsible for implementing the designs and orders of the AWC.
 These works initially used contract labour but, after 1943 relied on the labour of the Civil Construction Corps, which had enrolled over 50,000 men.